Our Work

 • Teaching Recovery Techniques (TRT) is an evidence-based program that helps children in conflict and disaster areas process traumatic stress.
 The program was developed by the nonprofit Children & War and has been actively used in Ukraine since 2014.

 TRT addresses the early stages of trauma, preventing mental health issues from intensifying.
-In 2023, Heal Ukraine Trauma partnered with the “All Ukrainian NGO <Volunteers>” to deliver the program to 648 children.
+Heal Ukraine Trauma has reached 1,293 children with the program in 2023 and 2024.
 The 6-week, two-hour sessions teach mind-body techniques to help with stress management and trauma processing.
 Children who participated reported that the program was useful (91%) and showed improvement on standard mental health assessments at the end of the program.

 • Heal Ukraine Trauma is providing support for an ongoing randomized controlled trial in Ukraine to assess the effectiveness of adding a parenting module to the Teaching Recovery Techniques program.
 The program partners for this study are Queen Mary University, Ternopil University, UNICEF, “All Ukrainian NGO Volunteers”, Children and War Foundation, and the Department of Education in Ternopil.
 The study will enroll 226 children.
 The program has so far screened 4500 children ages 8-13 and found that 40% have above-threshold PTSD symptoms.